The AI agent you're supposed to break.

 Web UI

-Four ways to get all 14 agents running locally.
+Four ways to get running.